openpreserve/scape-toolwrapper/README.md

 $> xmllint --noout --schema toolwrapper-data/src/main/resources/tool-1.1_draft.xsd toolspec.xml
 ```

-### How to validate a component spec against the schema
+### How to validate a componentspec against the schema

 The schema for the componentspec is located under **toolwrapper-data/src/main/resources/** and it's named component-1.X_draft.xsd, where **X** is a number.